Neurons, networks, and behavior

 3-browse current journals

 4-in class discussion (facilitate and participate and choose papers) This is a discussion class.
-You are to talk to each other during class.
+Talk to each other during class.

 5-research project